 Download ActivityWhere does your money come from?
 And what should I do with it when I have it?
 Think more about money with this activity.

 Download ActivityYou can’t see or hold it, but it’s still real.
 You see it on screens, and it moves through phones, cards, and computers.
-Let’s have a look at Digital Money.
+Let’s have a look at digital money.

 Download ActivityInflation is not just for balloons and car tires!
 It may sound tricky, but you can learn more about how things cost more over time.